OpenEvalProject/evals/manuscripts/elife-84589/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/84589/elife-84589-fig3-v2.jpg)

-**Figure 3.:** Alpheus heterochaelis males.The tradeoff between snapping claw residuals and abdomen residuals was steepest for the smallest individuals in Alpheus heterochaelis males (a) but not females (b).
+**Figure 3.:** The tradeoff between snapping claw residuals and abdomen residuals was steepest for the smallest individuals in Alpheus heterochaelis males (a) but not females (b).
 Lines represent model predictions for standardized carapace lengths of −3, –2, –1, 0, 1, 2, and 3.
 A standardized carapace length of 0 represents an individual with the mean carapace length, and each increment of 1 represents one standard deviation.
 F-test sample sizes and p-values are shown above each graph.
 The interaction term was significant for males (t-test, n=329, p=0.00209) but not for females (t-test, n=348, p=0.932).

-## Kinematics
+### Kinematics

 Larger weapons produce longer-lasting cavitation bubbles and greater pressures (Dinh and Patek, 2023).
 However, individuals that grow larger weapons than predicted by snapping claw scaling relationships do so using less muscle and more exoskeleton (Dinh, 2022).
 Reducing the amount of muscle in the claw may hinder elastic loading and snap production.
 Therefore, we tested if growing weapons larger than predicted by the weapon size scaling relationships reduced the average angular velocity of the snapping claw, cavitation bubble duration, or pressure of the snap.
 We predicted that this tradeoff would be steepest in the smallest males as predicted by the handicap principle.

 Surprisingly, weapon residuals did not affect any measured snap parameter in A. heterochaelis males or females: Neither weapon residual nor its interaction with claw mass were significant predictors of log10(average angular velocity), log10(bubble duration), or sound pressure level (Supplementary file 1, Table 7-12).

-## Reproductive tradeoffs
+### Reproductive tradeoffs

 To determine if female-specific expenditures explain why females have smaller proportional weapon sizes than males, we tested for tradeoffs between female weaponry and egg production.
 Analogous tradeoffs between primary and secondary sexual characteristics arise for males in taxa as diverse as narwhals and dobsonflies (Dines et al., 2015; Liu et al., 2015; Simmons et al., 2017).
 In snapping shrimp, females bear the entire burden of egg production (Knowlton, 1980).
 Therefore, resources allocated to costly traits like weaponry should reduce the allotment invested in primary reproduction.
 We used the same residual tradeoffs approach that was used to test for morphological tradeoffs between weapons and abdomens.